 - SEC.
 6. Appointment and Rank of the Commissioner.
 The Commissioner shall be appointed by the President and shall have the same rank, salary, and privileges of an Undersecretary of a Department. - SEC.
 7. Powers and Functions of the Commissioner.
-In addition to the duties as Chairperson of the Board of Commissioners, the Commissioner shall exercise the following powers and functions: - (a) Supervise, direct and coordinate the overall operations of the Commission; - (b) Appoint, and exercise control and supervision over, the officers and personnel of the commission, subject to existing civil service laws, rules and regulations;

-- (c) Issue, (1) letter orders after determination of the existence of probable cause;

-(2) commitment or release orders; (3) warrant of deportation; (4) watchlist orders; (5) hold departure orders; (6) allow entry or departure orders; (7) blacklist orders; and (8) orders implementing watchlist orders issued by the Department of Justice; - (d) Delegate authority to subordinate officers and employees of the Commission, except with regard to powers and functions enumerated in the immediately preceding paragraph, which may be delegated only to the Deputy Commissioners; - (e) Act on applications for issuance and extension or on petitions for conversion, adjustment and amendment of visas; - (f) Act on petitions for declaration of indigency;
+In addition to the duties as Chairperson of the Board, the Commissioner shall exercise the following powers and functions: - (a) Supervise, direct and coordinate the overall operations of the Commission; - (b) Appoint, and exercise control and supervision over, the officers and personnel of the Commission, subject to existing civil service laws, rules and regulations; - (c) Issue, (1) letter orders after determination of the existence of probable cause; (2) commitment or release orders; (3) warrant of deportation; (4) watchlist orders; (5) hold departure orders; (6) allow entry or departure orders; (7) blacklist orders; and (8) orders implementing watchlist orders issued by the Department of Justice; - (d) Delegate authority to subordinate officers and employees of the Commission, except with regard to powers and functions enumerated in the immediately preceding paragraph, which may be delegated only to the Deputy Commissioners; - (e) Act on applications for issuance and revocation of immigrant visas; - (f) Act on petitions for declaration of indigency; - (g) Declare such control posts, landing places, airports or ports as points of entry or exit, whether limited or unlimited; - (h) Increase, reduce or waive immigration fees, fines, penalties and other charges; - (i) Participate as member of the Special Committee on Naturalization pursuant to Section 6 of Republic Act No. 9139 otherwise known as "The Administrative Naturalization Law of 2000"; Act on applications for retention or reacquisition of citizenship under Republic Act No. 9225 otherwise known as "Citizenship Retention and Re-acquisition Act of 2003";